 - Wording for contact information most often seen is “For questions or to report problems, please contact…” or “Questions or concerns?”, followed by the contact information.

 - Provide only editable labels (i.e. not locked PDF files) to the QSS reviewer and as part of the submission.

 - Review the specific formatting requirements for product monographs and package insert/pamphlet/leaflet.
-Leverage QSS’ expertise for strategic advice your unique circumstance.
+Leverage QSS’s expertise for strategic advice in your unique circumstance.
 We believe in a no-nonsense approach to help you navigate regulatory hurdles without sacrificing your business goals.

 HOW WE CAN HELP

 Our Quality Smart Solutions (QSS) team takes great pride in our client-focused, solutions-oriented approach to resolving issues and challenges.
-With expertise in OTC, ANDS drug submissions, label review and French translation, we are your solution to ensuring you are compliant with Health Canada’s Drug Regulations.
+With expertise in OTC, ANDS drug submissions, label review, and French translation, we provide Health Canada Labeling Guidance to ensuring you are compliant with Health Canada’s Drug Regulations.
 Contact Quality Smart Solutions today at 1-800-396-5144 ext.
 4 or fill out our online page by clicking here.
 To see all we have to offer in regulatory compliance and quality assurance solutions, visit us at www.qualitysmartsolutions.com.